Home / Business / Starting a Business in Kenya – Procedure, Time and Cost

 Government Agency: Directorate of Occupational Safety and Health Services (DOSHS)

-• Prepare and, revise a written safety and health policy statement for the workplace giving consideration to the organisation and arrangements for carrying out that policy;
+• Prepare and, revise a written safety and health policy statement for the workplace giving consideration to the organization and arrangements for carrying out that policy;

 • Notify employees any revision of the policy statement;